Kairotic/liveloom/paper/paper.md

 Fig xxx. shows the current version of the live loom coding interface.
-The code is shown on the left, using the visual live coding Texture (xxx), originally designed as an exploratory interface for TidalCycles but here repurposed for a simpler system designed for discrete, binary draft patterns.
-The set of available symbols and keywords on the top right are, which may be dragged into the code using a mouse.
+The code is shown on the left, using the visual live coding Texture [@McLean11], originally designed as an exploratory interface for the TidalCycles environment, but here repurposed for a simpler system designed for discrete, binary draft patterns.
+The set of available symbols and keywords are on the top right, which may be dragged into the code using a mouse.
 On the bottom right a window into the draft pattern is shown, with the row most recently being sent to the live loom marked with blue squares on either side.
-Finally the row number is written below (which in this case is higher than the number of rows shown, as the previous rows have scrolled off the top).
-The weave-coder can manipulate the code with a mouse, while using arrow keys on a keyboard to step forwards (or backwards) through the draft, sending each warp lift to the loom to be actuated by the solenoids and woven by the weaver.
+Finally the row number is written below, which in this case is higher than the number of rows shown, as the previous rows have scrolled off the top.
+The weaver-coder can manipulate the code with a mouse, while using arrow keys on a keyboard to step forwards (or backwards) through the draft, sending each warp lift to the loom to be actuated by the solenoids and woven by the weaver.

-Perhaps most notable about this software is what is *not* shown in the interface.
-In particular, the simulation shown earlier could easily be included, but is not, indeed thread colour is not dealt with at all in the software, only on the loom.
-Keeping colour on the loom takes focus away from any simulation on screen and onto the 'ground truth' of the material.
+Perhaps most notable is what is *not* shown in the software interface.
+In particular, simulation of thread colour (such as that shown earlier) could easily be included, but is not, indeed thread colour is not dealt with at all in the software, only on the loom.
+Keeping colour on the loom takes focus away from any simulation on screen and places it in the 'ground truth' of the material.
 After all, colour is only one quality of thread, alongside thickness, material, ply, tightness and direction of twist, tension and density of warp and weft, and so on.
-Trying to simulate all of these continuous variables on-screen is hardly possible, while focussing the software on the singular task of planning the discrete structure of ups and downs works very well.
+Trying to simulate all of these continuous variables on-screen would be an insurmountable task, and focussing the software on the singular task of planning the discrete structure of ups and downs works very well.

 ## Live loom language

-The language currently used by the Live loom is the pure functional programming language Haskell, based around its list datatype.
-Standard Haskell lists are lazily evaluated, which means that infinitely long lists can be represented, by being calculated on demand.
-A weave structure is simply represented by a one dimensional list of Boolean values, where *true* and *false* stands for *up* and *down*.
+The language currently used by the Live loom is the pure functional programming language *Haskell*, and is based around its list datatype.
+Standard Haskell lists are 'lazily evaluated', which means that infinitely long lists can be represented and calculated on demand.
+A weave structure is simply represented by a one dimensional list of Boolean values, where *true* and *false* stands for *up* and *down* (or if you prefer, *over* and *under*).

-The range of functions for composing draft patterns on the live loom is small but already provides very rich space of possibility.
-The weave-coder begins with a list of ups and downs, then applies functions to transform that list and/or combine it with other lists.
+The current number of functions for composing draft patterns on the live loom is small but already provides very rich space of possibility.
+The weaver-coder begins with a list of ups and downs, then applies functions to transform that list and/or combine it with other lists.
 The following table describes the functions and operators available in the live loom code interface.

 | name         | description                                                            |
 |--------------|------------------------------------------------------------------------|